- About us

-The Junior Commissioner Project is structured around project-based learning and advocacy.
+The Junior Commissioner Project is structured around project-based learning and participation.
 Juniors break into groups to learn more about specific issues facing women and girls today, and create a community service-related project to accompany this learning.
-Ad hoc committee projects in the past have included drawing more girls into the Science, Technology, Engineering, Art, and Math (STEAM) fields; conducting media and computer workshops to residents of assisted living facilities; and educating peers on the existence of human trafficking in Sonoma County.
+Projects in the past have included drawing more girls into the Science, Technology, Engineering, Art, and Math (STEAM) fields; conducting media and computer workshops to residents of assisted living facilities; and educating peers on the existence of human trafficking in Sonoma County.

 Career Panel and Political Panel